MagaluCloud/magalu/mgc/cli/docs/dbaas/instances/update.md

 ```
     --backup-retention-days integer   Backup Retention Days: The number of days that a particular backup is kept until its deletion.
     --backup-start-at time            Backup Start At: Start time (UTC timezone) which is allowed to start the automated backup process.
-    --cli.list-links enum[=table]     List all available links for this command (one of "json", "table" or "yaml")
 -h, --help                            help for update
     --instance-id uuid                Value referring to instance Id. (required)
     --status enum                     Instance Status Update (one of "ACTIVE" or "STOPPED")